eduuh/blog/content/en/posts/gitbasicnotes.md

 ### Git Basic to Advanced

-Version control is a system that records changes to a file or set of file over time so that you can recall specific version later.
-Git was initially designed and developed by Linus Torvalds for linux Kernel development.
-Git is a free software distributed under the **GNU General License Version2.**

 The reality you can do this with nearly any type of file on a computer.

 1. Opensource books are version controlled.